Year

 About the mural

-This original mural was created in 2003 on the Clement building (dedicated on November 20, 2003) but was destroyed by Hurricane Charley on August 13, 2004.
-The recreation was painted by the original artist at the current location and was rededicated on November 15, 2007.
+The original mural was created in 2003 on the Clement building (dedicated on November 20, 2003) but was destroyed by Hurricane Charley on August 13, 2004.
+A recreation of the original mural was painted by the original artist at this location and rededicated on November 15, 2007.